-Devarakaggalhalli, Harohalli, Kanakapura Road, Ramanagara District, Karnataka - 562 112
+Devarakaggalahalli, Harohalli, Kanakapura Road, Bengaluru South Dist. - 562 112

-6. Adopt Problem Based Learning, which fosters students' Analytical skills, develop thinking skills such as the ability to evaluate, generalize, and analyze information rather than simply recall it.
+6. Adopt Problem Based Learning, which fosters students' Analytical skills, develop thinking skills such as the ability to evaluate, generalize, and analyse information rather than simply recall it.
 7. Show the different ways to solve the same problem and encourage the students to come up with their own creative ways to solve them.
 8. Discuss how every concept can be applied to the real world - and when that's possible, it helps improve the students' understanding.